idbaruah1993/Udacity-Data-Science-Nanodegree-Write-a-Data-Science-Blog-Post/README.md

 7. itertools (chain module)
 8. seaborn

-# 2. Project Motivation
+# 2. Motivation for project
-I chose to examine the AirBnB data from Seattle to better understand which factors contributed to the price of an AirBnB.
-I formulated 3 questions using the CRISP-DM process to elucidate the findings.
+I wanted to understand Seattle's AirBnB data to determine the critical determinants of AirBnB's price.
+The following 3 questions helped me understand that:

+- What is the role of customer reviews in AirBnB?
-- Which neighborhood is the most expensive and which is the cheapest?
+- Determine the costliest and cheapest areas
-- How do customer reviews factor into the AirBnB?
-Are there more comments for highly or poorly rated AirBnBs?
-- What factors determine rating?
-Can we predict rating using a model?
+- What are the key determinants of the ratings?

-# 3. File Descriptions
+# 3. File Details
-These are the following files I used to complete this analysis:

-1. DataScience_Project1.ipynb: The iPython notebook containing all calculations, figures, and findings pertaining to the project.
+The analysis is based on the following files:

+1. Airbnb_Analyis_v1.ipynb: This is the iPython notebook with the results, graphs and calculations
-2. calendar.csv: A file containing all of the dates available for listings as well as price
+2. listings.csv: A csv file with data for listings
-3. listings.csv: A file containing all of the information for listings
+3. calendar_data.csv:A csv file with data on dates available for listings and prices
-4. reviews.csv: A file containing reviews for the listings
+4. reviews.csv: A csv file with data on reviews for listings

-# 4. Summary
+# 4. Results
-The following results are a brief summary of the data exploration contained in the project:
+The following results were found after the analysis:

-1. The most expensive neighborhood is Southeast Magnolia and the cheapest is Rainier Beach.
-2. AirBnBs with higher ratings tend to have more comments than AirBnBs with low ratings.
-3. The LinearRegression model found r-squared values of 0.4 and 0.29 for training and test data respectively on rating.
+1. We saw that the the higher rated AirBnBs on average have more comments compared to lower rated AirBnBs.
+We found the r-squared values in the Linear regression model (Ordinary least square model) of 0.3 and 0.4 for test and train datasets respectively on rating.
+2. We found that the cheapest neighborhood is Rainier Beach while the most expensive  is Southeast Magnolia.
-4. The variables that had the highest effect on rating were transit, and amenities (internet and dogs).
+4. Transit and amenities (internet and dogs)see to be the key determinants of ratings.

 # 5. Acknowledgements
-The data was hosted on Kaggle and made available by [AirBnB] (https://www.kaggle.com/airbnb/seattle/data) Thank you to the Udacity team for creating this project and associated lessons.
+The datasets are available on Kaggle and made available by AirBnB (https://www.kaggle.com/airbnb/seattle/data).
+Speical thanks to the Udacity team as well.